QarthO/ttv-rosie-chatbot/README.md

-# Twitch-Chat-Bot
+# ttv rosie chatbot
-A twitch.tv chat-bot that can join a channel and utilize simple and custom commands
+A twitch.tv chatbot that can join a channel and utilize simple and custom commands Designed for [rosie's twitch](https://twitch.tv/rosie/) stream but can be used for any stream

 Uses Python3
 you'll need to add the following packages to your environment: